Getbricked/MembershipUNOB/Readme.md

 Move on to the next step, please create main.py file and in this file please import "membershipUNOB" just like code below:<br />
 ![image](https://github.com/Getbricked/MembershipUNOB/assets/115787629/7230b3bc-e0c5-4d9f-b117-8827bd64ef37)<br />

+#### Config.ini explanation: true/false - keep in mind that default value for all config are true
+1. get_data : execute webscraping to update the current data for changes
+2. extract_data : from users and groups data extract them to get memberships and externalids data

+3. users : execute users import to GQL endpoint
+4. groups : execute groups import to GQL endpoint
+5. memberships : execute memberships import to GQL endpoint

 Once you have done all these steps, all you have to do is run the main.py flle and after that a "config.ini" file will pop up just like this.<br />
 ![image](https://github.com/Getbricked/MembershipUNOB/assets/115787629/1295c47c-7777-4d58-ac8a-9efd577d849e)<br />